 With the original Beats Fit Pro having struck such a harmonious chord, it is hard to know whether it is worth spending extra money on the next-gen upgrade.
 You can fetch the first-generation Fit Pro buds for roughly $199 — considerably less than the expected launch price of the Beats Fit Pro 2.
 Additionally, there are many other earbuds to choose between that offer excellent value and top-of-the-range features.

-That said, the Beats Fit Pro ($159 at Amazon) remain popular among iOS and Android users alike.
+That said, the Beats Fit Pro ($159 at Amazon) remain popular among iOS and Android users.
 In addition to offering a wide range of pleasing colors, the first-generation Fit Pro are incredibly comfortable.
-The angled wing tips are a great addition for those who need secure earbuds that will not come loose during rigorous workouts.
-The Beats Fit Pro also provide up to six hours of ANC-enabled audio playback and one hour of listening time from just five minutes of Fast Fuel charging.
-Adaptive ANC adjusts the level of noise canceling in real time, which helps to protect users’ ears from potentially harmful levels of sound.
+The angled wing tips help keep the buds from coming loose during rigorous workouts, and the batteries provide up to six hours of ANC-enabled playtime.
+Fans can produce one hour of listening from a five-minute Fast Fuel charge, and Adaptive ANC adjusts the noise canceling in real time to protect your ears from potentially harmful sound levels. iPhone users can use the Beats Fit Pro’s H1 chip to enjoy the “Hey Siri” voice assistant, spatial audio, and more.
+However, the earbuds have well-known ANC and firmware update issues, the USB-C cable in the box is comedically short, and there is a 50/50 chance the case will pop open and spill your buds across the ground if you drop it.

 Those with some extra cash should consider upgrading to the Apple AirPods Pro (2nd generation) for ($239 at Amazon.)
-While these buds are more expensive and share similar noise canceling to the Beats Fit Pro, the AirPods Pro 2 reproduce a more pleasing and consistent sound profile.
+While these buds are more expensive and share similar noise canceling to the Beats Fit Pro, the AirPods Pro 2 reproduce more pleasing and consistent sound quality.
 Both buds use Apple’s Adaptive EQ technology, but the AirPods Pro (2nd generation) have a less bass-heavy response than the Fit Pro.
 They also benefit from a more comfortable fit, swipe controls, and an IPX4 rating for the buds and the case.
 The AirPods Pro 2 case also hosts Apple’s U1 chip for use with the Find My app, a built-in speaker, and a lanyard loop for better transportation.
+The earbuds can also function as a “clinical grade” hearing aid for those with mild to moderate hearing loss.

 Unfortunately, there has been no official announcement from Beats or Apple about the Beats Fit Pro 2.
-There was also no mention of Beats’ next-gen buds at Apple’s ‘It’s Glowtime’ event on September 9, 2024.
+Instead, Beats recently released the Powerbeats Pro 2 in February 2025.
+These bring Apple's powerful H2 chip, decent noise canceling, and a built-in heart rate monitor.
 However, given the success of the original Beats Fit Pro, it is almost certain that the company will bring the Fit Pro 2 to fruition.
-Based on Beats’ previous release schedule, I hope they will come to market in 2024 or 2025.
+Based on Beats' previous release schedule, I am hopeful they will come to market in 2025.